-i.
-By a person or entity other than the Commission or its personnel; and ii.
-Pursuant to 555 CMR 7.05: Determination of Good Character and Fitness for Employment or 7.06(9): Good Character and Fitness for Employment or otherwise in response to a request by the Commission in connection with a process of determining whether to initially certify or recertify an officer;
+1. By a person or entity other than the Commission or its personnel; and f.
+Information concerning an officer's conduct as a juvenile;

+2. Pursuant to 555 CMR 7.05 or 7.06(9) or otherwise in response to a request by the Commission in connection with a process of determining whether to initially certify or recertify an officer;